casangi/casadocs/docs/tasks/task_uvcontsub2021.rst

    MeasurementSet.
 Polynomial models are fitted and subtracted per integration, per baseline, correlation.

-   The input MeasurementSet is not modified (is onl read).
+   The input MeasurementSet is not modified (is only read).
 The data column from the input MeasurementSet that is read can be selected using the *datacolumn* parameter.
 The continuum subtracted data are written into the DATA column of the output MS. Optinally, and to